andrewyoon814/CS213_PhotoAlbum/README.md

 To our grader...

 I have created a user profile called 'anwar' beforehand.
-It should have 2 albums.
-One album is named 'Korea' and contains 10 photos of mine.
+You can log in by typing 'anwar' or go to the admin page by typing 'admin'.

-The other is 'nature' and contains 6 photos from google.
-I realized I downloaded them very small so when they are enlarged they come out as blurry.
+I have added about 16 various pictures in the data folder for the grader to use.

 ### Google Vision Api ###